North Atlantic Right Whale

 Vessel Strikes

-- Conducting public outreach and engagement to raise awareness on vessel strike risk such as the 2021-2022 calving season campaign through web stories, visualizations, and social media posts
+- Conducting public outreach and engagement to raise awareness on vessel strike risk such as the current calving season campaign through web stories, videos, and social media posts

 Fishing Gear Entanglements

-- Collaborating with fishermen to develop and test innovative fishing gear that has informed our draft Ropeless Roadmap
+- Collaborating with fishermen along the Atlantic coast to develop and test innovative fishing gear

 Potential and Emerging Threats

-As human activities and environments change, right whales may face additional potential and emerging threats—including impacts from climate change, new and expanded ocean uses, and ocean noise.
+As human activities and environments change, right whales may face additional potential and emerging threats.
+Potential threats include impacts from new and expanded ocean uses and ocean noise.
+Climate change presents an ongoing and emerging threat.
 Assessing and mitigating threats associated with climate change, development of offshore wind, expansion of aquaculture, and increased ocean noise are necessary to mitigate extinction risk.

-- Working with the Bureau of Ocean Energy Management to develop a science and management strategy to promote right whale recovery while responsibly developing offshore wind energy
+- Finalizing the joint Bureau of Ocean Energy Management and NOAA Fisheries strategy to promote right whale recovery while responsibly developing offshore wind

-- Completing Marine Mammal Protection Act and Endangered Species Act authorizations and consultations, respectively, for South Fork Wind and Vineyard Wind 1 that required specific measures to minimize impacts to right whales
+- Publishing the final Marine Mammal Protection Act Incidental Take Authorizations for Revolution Wind and Coastal Virginia Offshore Wind Commercial, which require specific measures to minimize impacts to right whales

 Goal: Monitor Recovery Progress